 Table 3: Simulation results for proposed SAP for strictly diagonal, horizontal and vertical modes.
 Anchor is HM12.0-RExt-4.1.

+For working draft text, please refer to attached file in the folder.

 Throughput and complexity

 Throughput

 Implementing SAP on all the oblique modes in parallel is necessary for hardware implementation, especially for the smaller blocks such as 4x4.
 On the decoder side, there are two parts: 1) samples along the boundary that follow the standard unified angular intra prediction; and 2) samples that follow the proposed sample-based adaptive prediction.
 For (1), it can be done in parallel as in the HEVC standard, since the prediction for all the pixels is readily available.
 Similarly, for (2), we know all the residual “integer” pixel values, and summing up the residuals can be easily implemented the decoder in parallel, similar with the Horizontal and Vertical SAP mode.
 Note that in our proposed scheme, we do not try to interpolate the (reconstructed) pixels in the middle rows as was presented in [4], and hence did not allow for parallel decoding.